s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 ![](/assets/images/htb-writeup-socket/web1.png)

 Nothing here so far, template injection when reading a QR Code does not work.
-But if we see below we can download an app image for linux.
+But if we read below we can download an app image for linux.

 ![](/assets/images/htb-writeup-socket/web2.png)